HirokiHamaguchi/latexlint/README.md

 > Range U+FF01–FF5E reproduces the characters of ASCII 21 to 7E as fullwidth forms.
 U+FF00 does not correspond to a fullwidth ASCII 20 (space character), since that role is already fulfilled by U+3000 "ideographic space".
 [Wikipedia](https://en.wikipedia.org/wiki/Halfwidth_and_Fullwidth_Forms_(Unicode_block))

-If you want to detect all non-ASCII characters, use the following Regex.
+If you want to detect all non-ASCII characters, use the following Regex with [LaTeX Lint: Add Rule to Detect](#latex-lint-add-rule-to-detect).

 ```txt
 [^\x00-\x7F]